christianrickert/SparkFun-VL53L1X/README.md

 The connection between the RedBoard and the graphical user interface is realized via virtual COM drivers from [FTDI](http://www.ftdichip.com/Drivers/VCP.htm).
 The communication is implemented through a custom serial port handshake, i.e. the RedBoard will not record or transmit new data before the previous transmission has been confirmed by the graphical user interface.

 ## Averaging
-The sketch contains a very basic (template) Java-class for a circular buffer that is used for the averaging of consecutive sensor values.
+The sketch contains a basic Java-class for a circular buffer that can be used as a template for other projects.
+Previous sensor values are averaged with the help of the circular buffer to calculate the moving average.